mindee/mindee-api-ruby/README.md

 # Init a new client and configure your custom document
 mindee_client = Mindee::Client.new(api_key: 'my-api-key').add_endpoint(
-  'john',
+  'my-account',
-  'wnine'
+  'my-endpoint'
 )

 # Load a file from disk and parse it
 result = mindee_client.doc_from_path('/path/to/the/file.ext')
-  .parse(Mindee::Prediction::CustomV1, endpoint_name: 'wnine')
+  .parse(Mindee::Prediction::CustomV1, endpoint_name: 'my-endpoint')

 # Print a full summary of the parsed data in RST format
 puts result